 The Pope returned to Rome in 1377 and the Papacy continued in its centralising way.
 It became more interested in raising money in exchange for spiritual favours than in teaching and preaching the pure message of Christ.
 Inner division resulted in the Great Schism in 1381 with a Pope and cardinals in France and a rival in Rome.
 Europe was divided in allegiance until 1417 when the Council of Constance forced out rivals and elected Martin V. Meantime, Islamic expansion continued and Constantinople was captured in 1453 causing Christian scholars to flee to the West bringing Bible manuscripts with them.

-Martin Luther (1483-1546), was an Augustinian monk and Professor of Theology in Germany who discovered the truth of God’s justification by grace through faith in Christ through his studies of the Bible.
+Martin Luther (1483-1546), was an Augustinian monk and Professor of Theology in Germany who discovered the truth of God’s justification of sinners by grace through faith in Christ through his biblical studies.
 He put up 95 propositions for scholarly debate on 31 October 1517.
 Translated and widely circulated, there was ultimately a crisis of authority - Scripture or the Pope.
 Luther was excommunicated but an irresistible movement had begun.
 Luther translated the Bible into ordinary German and kept several printers busy producing his writings.
 In 1529 the term ‘protestant’ was coined for those who stood on the authority of the Word of God.
 Luther stressed salvation through the merit of Christ alone, with good works a fruit of the new relationship not a means of establishing it.
 He emphasised the priesthood of all believers and rejected the sacrificing priesthood that had developed in the Church after NT times.
 The Church of Rome convened the Council of Trent (1545-63).
-It made some practical reforms, but condemned the position of those who followed Scripture alone.
+It made some practical reforms but condemned the position of those whose ultimate authority was Scripture alone.
 It also established as fixed doctrines teachings which had not been previously so defined.

-John Calvin of Geneva (1509-64) was a second generation Reformer, and probably the greatest mind God had given his Church since Augustine.
-Seeking a thorough reform according to the written Word of God, the churches which were influenced by him and others of like mind were called Reformed.
+John Calvin of Geneva (1509-64) was a second generation Reformer, and probably the greatest mind God had given his Church since Augustine, altho by no means the benchmark for everything.
+Seeking a thorough reform according to the written Word of God, the churches which were influenced by him and others of similar mind were called Reformed.
 In Britain, where the doctrine of the Church of England became Reformed but its government remained episcopal (rule by bishops), Presbyterian (rule by elders) was the term used.
-John Knox (c1514-72) was the great reformer of Scotland where the reformation was accepted in 1560.
+John Knox (c.1514-72) was the bold leader of religious reformed in Scotland where the reformation was accepted in 1560.

 The Reformation involved many factors but was essentially a great religious awakening.
 The Reformers did not reject what was valuable in the past, and were generally very well versed in the theological history of the Christian church.
 Since church and state were so closely allied, heretics were regarded as unfit to remain in society.
-A strange genius and provocative denier of the Trinity, Michael Servetus, escaped from the Roman Catholics and came to Geneva in 1553 where he was tried and burnt at the stake.
-Calvin supported this (although he argued for beheading) and was praised by Catholics and Protestant alike.
+A strange genius and provocative denier of the Trinity, Michael Servetus, escaped from the Catholics and came to Geneva in 1553 where he was tried and burnt at the stake.
+Calvin supported this (although he argued for beheading) and was praised by Catholics and Protestants alike.
+Such were the times.

-Generally it was the Protestants who suffered in the religious wars of this period.
 Reform was crushed in places such as Spain and Poland.
 In 1555 the Peace of Augsburg gave German rulers the right to decide the faith of their subjects within limits.
-Calvinists achieved legal rights under the Peace of Westphalia, 1648.
-In France peace was established by the Edict of Nantes 1598, but this was revoked in 1685 and resulted in many French Reformed (Huguenots) fleeing to England, South Africa and elsewhere.
-The Dutch knew the cruel oppression of the Spanish but achieved peace in 1648.
+The Reformed achieved legal rights under the Peace of Westphalia, 1648.
+In France peace had been established by the Edict of Nantes 1598, but this was revoked in 1685 and resulted in many French Reformed (Huguenots) fleeing to England, South Africa or elsewhere.

 The first formal division in the Reformed Church in the Netherlands occurred in 1834.
 Although small it was to be part of a revival of Calvinism in that country during the rest of the century.
 An Anglo-Catholic revival (the Tractarian movement) occurred in the Church of England in the 1830s, while a major division over state interference led to about 40% of the Church of Scotland forming the Free Church of Scotland in 1843.
 There were revolutions in France, Italy and Germany in 1848.
 The Pope lost the Papal States in 1870, the same year the First Vatican Council, dominated by Italian bishops, proclaimed the Pope’s infallibility in matters of faith and morals under certain conditions.

 Atheistic communism became influential and gained sway over millions, but soon demonstrated its bankruptcy.
 It could only maintain its power by force.
 In the aftermath of the First World War liberal theology offered little hope.
-Karl Barth’s voice sounded like the old orthodoxy and brought about a return to some of the truths of Scripture although in a philosophical framework which left ambiguity and uncertainty.
-After the Second World War the resettlement of many Europeans to places like North America and Australia contributed to a more varied religious landscape in these countries.
+In the 1920s Karl Barth’s voice sounded like the old orthodoxy, hence the term neo-orthodoxy, and brought about a return to some of the truths of Scripture although in a philosophical framework which left considerable ambiguity and uncertainty.
+After the Second World War, and the terrible capacity for evil evidenced in Communism and Nazism, the resettlement of many Europeans to places like North America and Australia contributed to a more varied religious landscape in these countries.

 The Second Vatican Council (1962-65) wrought significant changes on the liturgy and general life of the Roman Church without touching its doctrine.
 Decline in active following is now very evident in the Roman communion as it was a generation ago in Protestant circles in the developed world.
 However, evangelicalism has grown rapidly in Africa, South Korea and South America.
-Despite the expulsion of Western Missionaries in 1949/52, China in the early 21st century had an estimated 5% or more mainly Protestant Christian population.
+Despite the expulsion of Western Missionaries in 1949/52, China by the early 21st century had an estimated 5% Christian population (mainly Protestant).

-Secularism in the West has accelerated since 1990, regular church attendance declining by as much as a third or more 1990-2020 so as to be around 8% in Scotland and Australia, below 5% in England and even less in Scandinavia.
-Attendance is higher in North America (perhaps 20%) and in countries like Poland and Ireland (40%), but in many cases attendance is a mark of cultural and national identity rather than true belief in Jesus Christ.
-Only a clear Biblical teaching can cope with the aggressive secularism characteristic of this age.
+Secularism in the West has accelerated since 1990, regular church attendance declining by as much as a third or more 1990-2020 in many countries.
+Attendance is higher in North America (perhaps 20%) and in Roman Catholic countries like Poland and Ireland (40%), but in many cases attendance is a mark of cultural and national identity rather than true belief in Jesus Christ.
+In Europe typical attendance is below 5% and In England and Australia half the population does not identify as Christian.
+The cover-up of sexual abuse scandals has impacted many religious bodies, although, wicked as such abuse has been, most sexual abuse does not occur in churches and schools but within families.
+The prevalence of violence and sexual exploitation in films, and ready access to pornography via the internet, go hand in hand with films featuring oftentimes bizarre supernatural themes, suggestive of a society that has lost its way.
+Only clear Biblical teaching and practice in dependence on the Holy Spirit can cope with the aggressive secularism and godlessness characteristic of this age.